STORYHOUSE AND NEW EARTH THEATRE ANNOUNCE LIVE STREAM RUN OF ACCLAIMED ADAPTATION OF MISS JULIE

 Other creatives include design by Adam Wiltshire, sound design by Max Perryment, lighting design by Chris Davey, intimacy direction by Yarit Dor and choreography by Yukiko Masui.

 The company includes: Sophie Robinson as Julie, Jennifer Leong as Christine and Leo Wan as John.

 This adaptation of Strindberg’s naturalistic play will be staged in a Covid safe environment following government advice and adhering to social distancing guidelines.

 New Earth Theatre presents and develops work with British East and South East Asian (BESEA) artists that asks key questions of identity, of the world we live in and our place in that world.
-They produce touring plays and readings across the year, nurture BESEA talent through their Academy acting and writing courses and Professional Writers Programme, as well as bring artists to communities, museums and schools.
+They produce touring plays and readings across the year, nurture BESEA talent through their Academy acting and writing courses and Professional Writers Programme, as well as bring artists to communities, museums and schools

 The pioneering new library within Storyhouse, where members of the community work alongside city librarians, boasts the longest opening hours of any UK public library and is open every day until 11pm.
 It runs over 2,000 sessions a year for marginalised communities.
-Storyhouse currently holds the title as the UK’s Most Welcoming Theatre (UK Theatre Awards) and was the overall national winner in the 2018 Guardian Public Service Awards.
+Storyhouse currently holds the official title as the UK’s Most Welcoming Theatre (2019/20) and was the overall national winner in the 2018 Guardian Public Service Awards.